natshere/ScriptedCaptureTheFlag/README.md

 * ~~ToDo: Insert salt into salt database~~

 ### ctfCollector.py
+* ToDo: Find a way to give feedback to submitter of the flag
 * ~~ToDo: pull salt from salt database~~
 * ~~ToDo: pull hashed password from user database~~
 * ~~ToDo: Interact with user_messages table - update with new messages by users~~